Victorian fashion: Modesty

 Many myths and exaggerations about the period persist to the modern day.
 Examples include the idea of men's clothing is seen as formal and stiff, women's as elaborate and over-done; clothing covered the entire body, and even the glimpse of an ankle was scandalous.
 Critics contend that corsets constricted women's bodies and women's lives.
 Homes are described as gloomy, dark, cluttered with massive and over-ornate furniture and proliferating bric-a-brac.
 Myth has it that even piano legs were scandalous, and covered with tiny pantalettes.

-In truth, men's formal clothing may have been less colourful than it was in the previous century, but brilliant waistcoats and cummerbunds provided a touch of color, and smoking jackets and dressing gowns were often of rich Oriental brocades.
+In truth, men's formal clothing may have been less colourful than it was in the previous century, but brilliant waistcoats and cummerbunds provided a touch of colour, and smoking jackets and dressing gowns were often of rich Oriental brocades.
 This phenomenon was the result of the growing textile manufacturing sector, developing mass production processes, and increasing attempts to market fashion to men.
 Corsets stressed a woman's sexuality, exaggerating hips and bust by contrast with a tiny waist.
 Women's evening gowns bared the shoulders and the tops of the breasts.
 The jersey dresses of the 1880s may have covered the body, but the stretchy novel fabric fit the body like a glove.

 Home furnishing was not necessarily ornate or overstuffed.
 However, those who could afford lavish draperies and expensive ornaments, and wanted to display their wealth, would often do so.
 Since the Victorian era was one of increased social mobility, there were ever more nouveaux riches making a rich show.

 The items used in decoration may also have been darker and heavier than those used today, simply as a matter of practicality.
 London was noisy and its air was full of soot from countless coal fires.
 Hence those who could afford it draped their windows in heavy, sound-muffling curtains, and chose colours that didn't show soot quickly.
 When all washing was done by hand, curtains were not washed as frequently as they might be today.

 There is no actual evidence that piano legs were considered scandalous.
 Pianos and tables were often draped with shawls or cloths—but if the shawls hid anything, it was the cheapness of the furniture.
 There are references to lower-middle-class families covering up their pine tables rather than show that they couldn't afford mahogany.
 The piano leg story seems to have originated in the 1839 book, A Diary in America written by Captain Frederick Marryat, as a satirical comment on American prissiness.

 Victorian manners may have been as strict as imagined—on the surface.
 One simply did not speak publicly about sex, childbirth, and such matters, at least in the respectable middle and upper classes.
 However, as is well known, discretion covered a multitude of sins.
 Prostitution flourished.
 Upper-class men and women indulged in adulterous liaisons.